-- “’CBD-only’ laws adequately serve the patient population.”
-Fifteen U.S. state legislatures have passed “CBD only” (or, more accurately, “low THC”) laws, and other states are poised to follow suit.
+- “Legalizing CBD, but not cannabis, adequately serves the patient population.”
+Nineteen U.S. states have enacted “CBD only” (or, better said, “low THC” or “no THC”) laws.
+And 28 states have legalized medical marijuana (not just CBD) in one form or another.
 Some states restrict the sources of CBD-rich products and specify the diseases for which CBD can be accessed; others do not.
-Ostensibly these laws allow the use of CBD-infused oil derived from hemp or cannabis that measures less than 0.3 percent THC.
 But a CBD-rich remedy with little THC doesn’t work for everyone.
-Parents of epileptic children have found that adding some THC (or THCA, the raw unheated version of THC) helps with seizure control in many instances.
-For some epileptics, THC-dominant strains are more effective than CBD-rich products.
-The vast majority of patients are not well served by CBD-only laws.
-They need access to a broad spectrum of whole plant cannabis remedies, not just the low THC medicine.
+Parents of epileptic children have found that adding some THC (or THCA, the raw, unheated version of THC) helps with seizure control.
+For some epileptics, THC-dominant products are more effective than CBD-rich products.
+Most patients are not well served by CBD-only laws.
+They need access to a broad spectrum of whole plant cannabis remedies, not just low THC medicine.
 One size doesn’t fit all with respect to cannabis therapeutics, and neither does one compound or one product or one strain.
 (Read more: Prohibition’s Last Gasp: “CBD Only”)

 - “CBD is CBD—It doesn’t matter where it comes from.”
-Yes it does matter.
-The flower-tops and leaves of some industrial hemp strains may be a viable source of CBD (legal issues notwithstanding), but hemp is by no means an optimal source of cannabidiol.
-Industrial hemp typically contains far less cannabidiol than CBD-rich cannabis.
-Huge amounts of industrial hemp are required to extract a small amount of CBD, thereby raising the risk of toxic contaminants because hemp is a “bio-accumulator” that draws heavy metals from the soil.
-Single-molecule CBD synthesized in a lab or extracted and refined from industrial hemp lacks critical medicinal terpenes and secondary cannabinoids found in cannabis strains.
-These compounds interact with CBD and THC to enhance their therapeutic benefits.
+Some low resin industrial hemp cultivars may be a feasible source of CBD, but fiber hemp is by no means an optimal source of CBD.
+Industrial hemp typically contains far less cannabidiol than CBD-rich cannabis flower tops (marijuana).
+Huge amounts of industrial hemp are required to extract a small amount of CBD, thereby raising the risk of contaminants because hemp is a “bio-accumulator” that draws toxins from the soil.
+But the debate over sourcing CBD is quickly becoming moot, as plant breeders focus on developing high-resin cannabis varietals (marijuana) that satisfy the legal criteria for industrial hemp – with THC measuring less than 0.3 percent and CBD levels exceeding 10 percent by dry weight.
+Meanwhile, “pure” CBD synthesized in a lab or extracted and refined from industrial hemp lacks critical medicinal terpenes and other plant compounds that interact with CBD and THC to enhance their therapeutic benefit.
 (See also: Sourcing CBD: Marijuana, Industrial Hemp & the Vagaries of Federal Law.)